Stuck in someone else's frames? break free!

 1 cup Apricots, Sliced

 ricotta cheese, sugar, and orange peel thoroughly.
-Spoon about 1/4 cup of the mixture into the center of each tortilla; top with 1 Tbsp of
+Spoon about 1/4 cup of the mixture into the center of each tortilla; top with 1 Tablespoon of

 preserves.
 Fold one end of the tortilla up about 1-inch over mixture; fold in the right and left sides over the folded end and then fold the